Plaud-AI/plaud-sdk/README.md

 PLAUD devices are available for purchase through our [official website](https://www.plaud.ai/) or other authorized online retailers.

 ### How to test PLAUD devices with my system?
 An appKey is required for secure device connection and access.
-If you don't have one, contact support@plaud.ai to request a test key.
-Then you can begin testing:
+If you don't have one, contact support@plaud.ai to request a test key, including your company name and intended use case.
+Then begin testing by following these steps:
-1. Build and run the Demo app in the `examples` folder
+1. Build and run the Demo app in the `examples` folder.
-2. Enter your above appKey
+2. Enter your appKey (generated above).
-3. Scan for and connect to your device
+3. Scan for available devices and connect to yours.

 ## Try Playground App
 Coming soon